- Employees who share communal lunches tend to have higher productivity and morale.

 Your local fire department might provide some clues on how your company can improve productivity.
 A Cornell University study suggests employers may see a boost in productivity if they encourage their employees to eat meals together, similar to what occurs in many firehouses.

-Researchers found that firefighters who eat meals together have better group job performance compared with firefighters who dine individually.
+Researchers found that firefighters who eat meals together have better job performance as a group than firefighters who dine individually.
 The study's authors believe their findings have implications for all organizations looking to improve team performance.

-Kevin Kniffin, one of the study's authors and a visiting assistant professor in Cornell's Charles H. Dyson School of Applied Economics and Management, said eating together is more of an intimate task than just looking over an Excel spreadsheet.
-He said after a meal is concluded, that intimacy spills over into work.
+Kevin Kniffin, one of the study's authors and a visiting assistant professor in Cornell's Charles H. Dyson School of Applied Economics and Management, said eating together is a more intimate task than just looking over an Excel spreadshee, and that intimacy spills over into work.

-Based on the results, the researchers believe employers would be better served by looking at investments in cafeterias and catered meals as investments in employee performance.
-[Encouraging Productivity Is All About the Environment ]
+Based on the results, the researchers believe employers would do well to look at investments in cafeterias and catered meals as investments in employee performance.

 "Although the costs that organizations invest to support on-site eating are clearly measured as direct expenses, our research highlights the opportunity that exists to start measuring and optimizing less direct organizational benefits that can be obtained through institutional support for commensality among coworkers," the study's authors wrote.

-The study's authors found that the platoons who ate together most often got higher marks for their team performance, while the platoons that did not eat together got lower performance ratings.
+The platoons who ate together most often got higher marks for their team performance, while the platoons that did not eat together got lower performance ratings.